-Maine QTIP election is claimed to maximize the federal estate tax exclusion without incurring immediate Maine tax liability.
+The Maine QTIP election is claimed to maximize the federal estate tax exclusion without incurring immediate Maine tax liability.
 The Maine QTIP is only available when the federal exclusion amount is higher than the Maine exclusion amount.
-If the federal exclusion amount is higher than the Maine exclusion amount, estates of decedents with surviving spouses can elect to create a separate Maine QTIP trust, with a value up to the difference between the federal exclusion and Maine exclusion (36 M.R.S. § 4102(6)) amounts.
-The election postpones Maine estate tax on the Maine QTIP property from the estate of a decedent with a surviving spouse until the death of that spouse.
-The value of the Maine QTIP trust is included in the federal taxable estate of the first decedent but is treated as having passed to the surviving spouse for Maine estate tax purposes.
+If the federal exclusion amount is higher than the Maine exclusion amount, estates of decedents with a surviving spouse can elect to create a separate Maine QTIP trust, with a value up to the difference between the federal exclusion and Maine exclusion (36 M.R.S. § 4102(6)) amounts.
+The election postpones Maine's estate tax on the Maine QTIP property from the estate of a decedent with a surviving spouse until the death of that spouse.
+In other words, the value of the Maine QTIP trust is included in the federal taxable estate of the first decedent but is treated as having passed to the surviving spouse for Maine estate tax purposes.